 But as I mentioned above, do not rely too much on the processed products especially if they appear to have been marinated or seasoned.

-Most of the bread that is sold in supermarkets or konbinis is not vegan so, if you want to get some, a good alternative is to go to a bakery and ask if they have any bread that does not contain eggs, dairy or even lard (it’s very common to use this in Japan)
+Most of the bread that is sold in supermarkets or konbinis is not vegan.
+If you want to get some bread, a good alternative is to go to a bakery.
+Bakeries usually have bread that doesn’t contain eggs, dairy or even lard; because it’s quite common to use lard in Japan.

 A type of bread that can be a good option is the baguette type.